What is the Sustainability Initiative?

 The Sustainability Initiative website is maintained by a staff member of the VP for Workforce Development's department.
 Please contact the webmaster if you see a problem with this particular website.

-Apply for a grant to fund your great idea for advancing sustainability on campus.
-Awardees work on projects next academic year (summer 2014-spring 2015).
+Apply by April 24, 2015, for a grant to fund your great idea for advancing sustainability on campus.
+Awardees work on projects next academic year (summer 2015-spring 2016).
 See Campus Green Fund for more information.